usaid-cs/yesterday-i-learned/random.md

 - 70% of Japanese people like natto, and 29.8% don't.
 Compared to durians, its whole deal about "powerful smell, strong flavor, and slimy texture" are a walk in the park.
 - "If you want someone to come to you, tell them to meet you halfway at X location whilst you are there already.
 They will be more likely to come to you if they think you are doing the same amount of walking you are."
 [This also works for Craigslist pickups](https://www.reddit.com/r/SocialEngineering/comments/65i5gv/fairly_harmless_se_trick_i_made/).
 - If you are extremely paranoid about letting people who mail you things know where you live (which are usually the same place), or just homeless, [get a PO box](https://www.reddit.com/r/LifeProTips/comments/65j5nr/lpt_if_youre_starting_out_in_a_new_city_and_dont/).
-- Emma Morano, the last surviving person from the 1800s, ate [two raw eggs](http://www.bbc.co.uk/news/amp/39610937) a day.
+- [Emma Morano](https://en.wikipedia.org/wiki/Emma_Morano), the last surviving person from the 1800s (until she died in 2017, anyway), ate [two raw eggs](http://www.bbc.co.uk/news/amp/39610937) a day.
 - Paper is rarely (apparently only once or twice) shown in Star Wars.
 - Mead can be sweet, dry, sparkling, non-sparkling, 8% ABV, to 20% ABV.
 It can basically be anything.
 Saying one has tried mead is like saying one has tried "beer".
 - Want something done?
 [Go to the person](https://hbr.org/2017/04/a-face-to-face-request-is-34-times-more-successful-than-an-email).
 It is a lot (34 times, says article) more effective than email.